Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions: Introduction

 To better adapt pretrained models to dense caption datasets, we introduce \methodname{}, a model-specific adaptation technique that simplifies complex details in dense captions.
 The \methodname{} pipeline, shown in Figure \ref{fig:pipeline}, automatically identifies visual knowledge gaps between a pretrained VLM and an image-caption pair by generating questions related to the image's visual content.
 It then modifies the captions to align with the model's visual knowledge and capabilities, producing adapted captions that enhance fine-grained control while balancing a low hallucination rate with high descriptiveness.

-To evaluate dense image captions, two factors are crucial: descriptiveness, which captures the image’s details, and hallucination rate, which measures factual accuracy.
-Traditional metrics, which focus on similarity to reference captions~\cite{papineni2002bleu,banerjee2005meteor,zhang2019bertscore,reimers2019sentence} or CLIP-based alignment~\cite{sarto2023positive,radford2021learning}, struggle with long captions.
-These metrics penalize valid variations in phrasing and miss the distinction between factual accuracy and token overlap or semantic similarity, making them inadequate for detecting hallucinations in detailed captions.
-Existing hallucination metrics focus on short captions or object-level errors~\cite{rohrbach2018object,ben2023mocha}.
-In response, we propose Decomposed NLI (DNLI) a new evaluation framework that decomposes captions into propositions and measures their entailment with the ground truth description.
-DNLI provides a more reliable assessment of both descriptiveness and accuracy and highly aligns with human scores.
+Evaluating dense image captions requires attention to two critical factors: descriptiveness, which captures the image's details, and hallucination rate, which measures factual accuracy.
+Traditional metrics, such as those based on similarity to reference captions~\cite{papineni2002bleu,banerjee2005meteor,zhang2019bertscore,reimers2019sentence} or CLIP-based alignment~\cite{sarto2023positive,radford2021learning}, often fall short when applied to long captions.
+These approaches penalize valid variations in phrasing and fail to distinguish between factual accuracy and token overlap or semantic similarity, rendering them inadequate for identifying hallucinations in detailed captions.
+Existing hallucination metrics are similarly limited, focusing primarily on short captions or object-level errors~\cite{rohrbach2018object,li2023evaluating,ben-kish-etal-2024-mitigating}, or relying on other VLMs~\cite{jing2023faithscore,liu2023mitigating}, which themselves can hallucinate during the verification process.
+To address these limitations, we propose Decomposed NLI (DNLI), a novel evaluation framework that breaks captions into propositions and assesses their entailment with the detailed ground truth description.
+DNLI offers a more reliable measure of both descriptiveness and accuracy, demonstrating strong alignment with human judgments.

 Our results show that training with \methodname{} captions offers a favorable balance between descriptiveness and fidelity when fine-tuning LLaVA-7B, outperforming other data-centric baselines.
 To demonstrate the consistency of \methodname{} across different models and datasets, we fine-tuned several multimodal models, ranging from 2 billion to 7 billion parameters, on two different dense captioning datasets.
 Across all models, \methodname{} consistently reduced hallucinations compared to training with the original captions, as confirmed by both automatic and human evaluations.